Ellouzlab/make_mcl_clusters/README.md

  - mcl >= 22.282
    - ```mamba install mcl=14.137```

-NOTE: This program may have trouble installing if not your base env.
+NOTE: This program may have trouble installing if you are not in your base env.
+This will be fixed in the future.